Lentil: Processing

 A combination of gravity, screens and air flow is used to clean and sort lentils by shape and density.
-After destoning, they may be sorted by a color sorter and then packaged.
+After destoning, they may be separated by a color sorter and then packaged.

 A major part of the world's red lentil production undergoes a secondary processing step.
 These lentils are dehulled, split and polished.
 In the Indian subcontinent, this process is called dal milling.
-The moisture content of the lentils prior dehulling is crucial to guarantee a good dehulling efficiency.
+The moisture content of the lentils prior to dehulling is crucial to guarantee a good dehulling efficiency.
 The hull of lentils usually accounts for 6 to 7 percent of the total seed weight, which is lower than most legumes.
 Lentil flour can be produced by milling the seeds, like cereals.

 Culinary use

 Lentils can be eaten soaked, germinated, fried, baked or boiled – the most common preparation method.
 The seeds require a cooking time of 10 to 40 minutes, depending on the variety; small varieties with the husk removed, such as the common red lentil, require shorter cooking times (and unlike most legumes don't require soaking).
 Most varieties have a distinctive, earthy flavor.
 Lentils with husks remain whole with moderate cooking, while those without husks tend to disintegrate into a thick purée, which may enable various dishes.
 The composition of lentils leads to a high emulsifying capacity which can be even increased by dough fermentation in bread making.